 The 2020 CMGC will be held on Thursday, October 8 in North and South America.
 The contest will be held on October 9th in the rest of the world.

-If you are a student and you would like to register but your school is not participating, please contact us at email@example.com.
+If you are a student and you would like to register but your school is not participating, please refer to our FAQ page or contact us at firstname.lastname@example.org.

 Registration will open this September.
 The competition is open to all schools, libraries, tutoring centres and home schools.
 You will need a device with internet access (computers, tablets and smartphones are acceptable).